 They can grow up to be very self-reliant with the appropriate care.

 As their babies grow, many animals leave their young for longer stretches of time.

 As a result, well-meaning people mistakenly believe young animals left alone are orphans and inadvertently take them away from their parents.

 PREVENT WILDLIFE KIDNAPPING – ALWAYS ASK A PROFESSIONAL prior to handling wildlife to make sure the baby animal is an orphan in need of care.

 What do I do if I find…

 Frequently Asked Questions About Orphaned Wildlife

 Question: Can I take care of a baby animal?

-It is highly discouraged that an untrained person attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
-Not only is it a bad idea, but also it is illegal.
-These guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before it can be transferred to a trained rehabilitator.
+Answer: It’s highly discouraged that an untrained person attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
+Not only is it a bad idea, but it is also illegal.
+The guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before he or she can go to a trained rehabilitator.